priyanujbd23/Data-Centric-Development-Milestone-Project-3/README.md

 - Add Booking page- User can book a cab by filling in their information ans slecting a cab.
 - Log in form- A registered user can log in to the admin section
 - Sign up form- A user can sign up fo a free membership by filling in the form on the sign up page.
-- Bookings page- User can browse through to find if a particular vehicle has been booked or not.
+- Contact Page- User can contact the company directly via this form.
+Their request send an email to the compnay using EmailJs
 - Search form- Users can search for available or booked cabs
 - MongoDB- Users records are stored in the database. cab pictures can be added via url links and inserted in the template on cabs page

 ### Features left to implement

-At the moment the site lacks email confirmationIn.
-Users who booked a cab are not currently informed about their booking by email.
+At the moment the site lacks email confirmation.
+Users have to call or email the driver using their contact information on the cabs page.
 Confirmation is given to the users via phone.
-Implementation of this feature is currently in process.

 ## Technology used
 This projet is built using HTML, CSS, Javascript, jQuery and Materialize